liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

       * ARK_ILL_INPUT if an argument has an illegal value

-   **Notes:** Both `itable` and `etable` should match an existing implicit/explicit pair from the section :ref:`Mathematics.Butcher.additive`.
+   **Notes:** Both `itable` and `etable` should match an existing implicit/explicit pair from the section :ref:`Butcher.additive`.
    Error-checking is performed to ensure that the tables exist.
    Subsequent error-checking is automatically performed to ensure that the tables' stage times and solution coefficients match.